daveism/560-project2/README.md

 ### Run the R scripts
 In R studio run

-Get the hurdat2 data and clean it up
+Get the hurdat2 data from the NOAA website, clean it up, and reformat it for analysis
 ```r
 source(paste(repo_loc,"run_hurr.R", sep = "/"))
 ```